DAT210/Remote/README.md

 # Rewards
 > Rewards API

-The Reward Service can be used to make deals and cupons.
+The Reward Service can be used to make deals and coupons.

 ## Installing / Getting started